 - Wear light, loose-fitting clothes.
 When humidity is high, your sweat can't evaporate as well.
 Wear clothing that allows sweat to evaporate easily.

 - Plan outdoor activities to avoid the heat.
 Schedule outdoor activities during the cooler hours of the day, such as early morning or late evening.
-Alternatively, consider walking in a shopping mall or department store.
+Or consider walking in a shopping mall or department store.